sonic-net/SONiC/doc/MSTP/MSTP.md

 - **config spanning_tree mst region-name \<region-name\>**
   - Edit the name of region
-  - region-name: Case sensitive, characters should be less than or equal to 32, default: mac-address of bridge
+  - region-name: Case sensitive, characters should be less than or equal to 32, Default: mac-address of bridge

 - **config spanning-tree mst revision \<revision-number\>**
   - Revision number is used to track changes in the configuration and to synchronize the configuration across the switches in the same region.